comakingspace/do-something/.github/ISSUE_TEMPLATE/seminar-preparation.md

 - are there any concrete tasks to be done in advance?
 - what part of the work would you take over?

-*to make sure your idea is visible, you should also share this "issue" via the [Mailing List](https://wiki.comakingspace.de/Mailing_List) and ask for help there!*
+*to make sure your idea is visible, you should also share this "issue" via slack and/or Telegram and ask for help there!*